Dmitry Pirog: Injury and retirement

 On 25 August 2012, Pirog was stripped of his title by the WBO after choosing to fight WBA and IBO middleweight champion Gennady Golovkin instead of WBO interim champion Hassan N'Dam N'Jikam.
 During training for the Golovkin fight, Pirog suffered a serious back injury—a ruptured disc—which forced cancellation of the fight.
 Several comeback attempts by Pirog to face Golovkin on an HBO pay-per-view main event were thwarted by ongoing back problems, effectively forcing his premature retirement.

 Personal life

 Pirog is a diploma graduate of Kuban State University and holds a managerial boxing license.
 Some of the boxers he has managed include Fedor Papazov and Vasily Lepikhin.
 In 2010, Pirog was the vice president of the Professional Boxing Federation in the Southern Federal District of Russia.

 Political career

 In March 2017, Pirog replaced Alexander Metkin in the State Duma, the Russian lower house, representing governing party United Russia.

-On 24 March 2022, the United States Treasury sanctioned him in response to the 2022 Russian invasion of Ukraine.
+Sanctions

+Pirog was sanctioned by the British government in 2022 in relation to the Russo-Ukrainian War.
+He was also sanctioned by the United States Treasury on 24 March 2022.